Click on the + plus symbols below to view the full program element and session descriptions in detail.

 Policy, and corporate social responsibility (CSR)

 Science and technology provides opportunities but the interaction between public and business policies are crucial to innovation.
 This is especially true of the soybean.
 The aim of this session is to foster dialogue between experts in the natural sciences, policy, and business to find ways forward in governance that advance the contribution of soybean to sustainable development.

-- The European Union’s Deforestation Regulation and soya; Lieven Callewaert, Chair of the Collaborative Soy Initiative (CSI)
+- The European Union’s Deforestation Regulation and soya; Lieven Callewaert, Chair of the Collaborative Soy Initiative (CSI), Belgium

-- How to stop deforestation properly; Ursula Bittner, Economics expert, Greenpeace in central and eastern Europe
+- How to stop deforestation properly; Ursula Bittner, Economics expert, Greenpeace in central and eastern Europe, Austria

 - Deforestation and conversion-free soy supply chains; Guillaume Tessier, World Wildlife Fund (WWF), Global Soy Lead, Brazil